ricdikulous/imx-unity-game-lessons/lessons/05-Overview-of-the-Minting-Architecture/README.md

 # Overview of the Minting Architecture for "Trash Dash"

-## Prerequisites
-Before diving into this lesson, ensure you are familiar with our existing integration of Immutable Passport in our game.
-If you are not, you can check out this lesson for [retrieving player data](../04-retrieve-player-data-and-logout/README.md).

-## Introduction
 Welcome to Lesson 5 of our course, where we delve into the architecture necessary for adding NFT minting to "Trash Dash".
 This lesson will not involve coding; instead, we focus on understanding the big picture of how NFT minting will be integrated into our game.

 ## Overview